WAKayser/SiteV2/markdown/Projects.md

 ## Acoustic Vector Sensing

+One of my future projects would be to fill in the rest of this page.

 ## Impact of Regional Failures on Internet

-## NB IoT Data Analysis at Vodafone
+## NB-IoT Data Analysis at Vodafone

 ## Mechanical Keyboards